sylvainmarchi/c3s-atlas/book/chapter02.md

 # Reproducibility of the C3S Atlas Application visual products

 This second chapter contains several notebooks to reproduce and extend parts of the figures and products provided by the [C3S Atlas Application](https://atlas.climate.copernicus.eu), from global and regional maps to (regional) time series, climate stripes, for pre-defined or customized regions.
-Some auxiliary elements, such as the calculation of Global Waming Levels (GWLs) are also illsutrated.
+Some auxiliary elements, such as the calculation of Global Warming Levels (GWLs) are also illustrated.

 Table 1 lists the notebooks included in this chapter, which build upon the [C3S Atlas Dataset](https://doi.org/10.24381/cds.h35hb680) described in the first chapter of this book.